Administration vs Management

 | Handles | Business aspects | Employees |

-| Level | Top level: owners who invest capital | Middle level: managerial persons leveraging skills |
+| Level | Top level: owners who invest capital | Middle level: managerial persons who apply specialist skills |

 | Core activity | Planning, organising | Motivating, controlling |